tlaukkan/babylonjs-kotlin/README.md

 ## Testing

-Open 'kotlin-test.html' in browser and compare with 'javascript-test.html'.
+Open project in IntelliJIdea and build.
+Open 'test.html' in browser.

 ## Procedure used to generate bindings.